XIMDEX/xcms/INSTALLATION.md

 *  An internet connection (if you want to use the automatic suggestion system based on ontologies and annotations provided by XOWL module or for dynamic remote publishing your content in the cloud).
 *  Postfix or Sendmail (if you want to use notification by mail as it's defined by default).
 Otherwise, configure your 'conf/mail.conf'

-See http://www.ximdex.org/documentacion/requirements_en.html for further information and http://www.ximdex.org/descargas.html for additional flavours of Ximdex and old versions.
+See http://www.ximdex.org/documentacion/requirements_en.html for further information.

-##Assisted Installation
+##Assisted Installation Steps

 1. Make a directory where Ximdex will download, move there and **download the XIMDEX_INSTALL.sh** script: